 - 2 teaspoons Dijon mustard

-1 Place the potatoes in a large pot, cover with cold water.
+1 Boil the potatoes: Place the potatoes in a large pot, cover with cold water.
 Add 2 teaspoons of salt to the water.
-Bring the water to a boil, reduce the heat to a simmer, and cook the potatoes until they are just tender when speared with a fork or sharp knife, 10 to 20 minutes depending on the size of the potatoes.
+Bring the water to a boil, reduce the heat to a simmer, and cook the potatoes until they are just tender when speared with a fork or sharp knife, 7 to 10 minutes depending on the size of the potatoes.
 Do not overcook.
 They should be a little firm.

-2 While the potatoes are cooking, prep the other ingredients and make the vinaigrette.
-In a small bowl, whisk together the vinegar, salt, pepper, herbes de provence, anchovy paste, and Dijon mustard.
+2 Make the vinaigrette: While the potatoes are cooking, prep the other ingredients and make the vinaigrette.
+In a small bowl, whisk together the vinegar, salt, pepper, herbes de provence, anchovy paste, shallot, and Dijon mustard.
 Slowly drizzle in the olive oil whisking the whole time to create an emulsion.